zhangkun83/awesome-config/README.md

 # awesome-config
 This is the [awesome WM](http://awesome.naquadah.org/) config I have fined-tuned for my daily use.
-I am currently running it on awesome v3.5.9 on Ubuntu 14.04 (work profile) and Mint 17 (home profile).
+I am currently running it on awesome v4.2 on Debian sid (work profile) and Mint 17 (home profile).

 ## Design highlights ##